aiklde/aiklde.github.io/information.md

 permalink: /Information/
 ---

-Daniel Kliger is a public school teacher in Kansas.
+Daniel Kliger is a special education elementary school teacher in Southwestern Kansas.
+He grew up in Massachusetts.